Skellefteå AIK: Return to the top tier

 In the 2013–14 SHL season, Skellefteå once again won the regular season.
-In the playoffs, Skellefteå reached the Finals for the fourth year in a row, where they met Färjestad BK.
+In the playoffs, Skellefteå reached the Finals for the fourth consecutive year, where they met Färjestad BK.
 Like in 2013, Skellefteå swept their opponents in the Finals in four straight games 4–0.
 Skellefteå clinched the Swedish Championship title for the third time in club history, and became the first team to defend the Swedish Championship title since Djurgårdens IF did so with their consecutive Swedish Championship titles in 2000 and 2001.
 Skellefteå AIK also became the first team since Brynäs IF in 1976–77 to win consecutive Swedish Championships by not losing a single game in both Finals series.
 Their 8–1 crush in game three marked the biggest goal margin (7 goals) in a single Finals game in SHL history.

 In the 2014–15 SHL season, Skellefteå won their third consecutive regular season trophy.
 Doing so after having lost 14 players of top European class however, experts were impressed by the consistency of their managing, training and playing style.
 Going into the playoffs after their impressive regular season win, Skellefteå once again were huge favorites to win the le mat trophy.
 Although experts generally agreed that they were going to face a tougher challenge this year.

 In the round of quarter finals Skellefteå once again had to face their opponent from the finals of 2012, Brynäs IF.
 Even though Skellefteå did sweep Brynäs in four consecutive quarterfinal games, some people started wondering if the dynasty of Skellefteå was over.
 Those wonderings mostly appeared due to the tightness and even scorelines of the quarter final games.

-In the 2015 semifinals, Skellefteå for the third year in a row had to face Linköpings HC.
+In the 2015 semifinals, Skellefteå for the third consecutive year had to face Linköpings HC.
 Once again Skellefteå was going to prove the experts, who predicted a tight and tough series of games, wrong.
 With the round of semifinals ending 4–1 in favor to Skellefteå, they went into the finals as huge favorites.

 The first game in the round of finals 2015 was played on 12 April between Skellefteå AIK and Växjö Lakers.
 The Lakers surprised most people when they "stole" Skellefteå's home game and won with two goals to one.
 The second game of the finals was by most media described as a "do or die game" for Skellefteå, arguing that a 2-0 lead for Växjö would be too difficult for Skellefteå to turn into a victory.
 Skellefteå AIK themselves however did not agree at all, but did emphasize the needs of improvement in the play around the nets.
 This was something they did manage to improve and it resulted in a clean sheet victory with three goals to nil.
 With the impressive 0–3 victory behind them, Skellefteå AIK was once again seen as the major favorites to win the le mat trophy.